IWF Wrestling Featured in Nutley Journal Newspaper (December

 University of Arizona Sports Journalism

-in the ring and “hype up the crowd” before the events.
-Promoters saw something in Knight as he brought a
+ring and “hype up the crowd” before the events.
+Promoters saw something in Knight as he brought a certain

-traveled the East Coast wrestling in events anywhere he could get booked.
-It wasn't until 1998 when he and a friend
+the East Coast wrestling in events anywhere he could get booked.
+It wasn't until 1998 when he and a friend started their

-with Commissioner Rich Ross in 1998 because most of the independent wrestling promoters who ran the events I wrestled on were
+Rich Ross in 1998 because most of the independent wrestling promoters who ran the events I wrestled on were inept.
+The

-inept.
-The events were not family-friendly, and the talent was poor.
-Here we are 11 years later and the IWF is
+events were not family-friendly, and the talent was poor.
+Here we are 11 years later and the IWF is bigger and better

-bigger and better than ever.
+than ever.
 And all those old inept wrestling promoters and that poor-quality talent are long gone.
+IWF stands

-IWF stands alone in the Northeast.
-Unfortunately, the corrupt Commissioner Ross now runs the IWF and I am under-paid,”
+alone in the Northeast.
+Unfortunately, the corrupt Commissioner Ross now runs the IWF and I am under-paid,” said Knight.

 And the path to becoming a professional wrestler isn't any easier.